fbpx

 Elements of Wrongful Termination in Violation of a Public Policy

-According to CACI 2430, the plaintiff must be able to establish the following elements to prove the claim of wrongful termination in violation of a public policy
+According to CACI 2430, the plaintiff must be able to establish the following elements to prove the claim of wrongful termination in violation of a public policy.

-• Plaintiff was employed by the defendant
+• The plaintiff was in employment by the defendant.

-• Defendant discharged the plaintiff
+• The defendant discharged the plaintiff.

 • Termination was the main reason that was against the public policy.

-• Plaintiff was harmed
+• Plaintiff sustained harm.

-• Discharge was a substantial factor in causing harm to the plaintiff
+• Discharge was a substantial factor in causing harm to the plaintiff.

-One important thing the plaintiff must prove that there is a clear causal connection between his termination and the employer’s public policy violation.
+One important thing the plaintiff must prove is that there is a clear causal connection between his termination and the employer’s public policy violation.

 Reporting a Violation of Law